Input & Output

 How Do DVRs Work?

-Most DVRs also require a subscription to a service or cable contract and don’t work without one.
-Only the TiVo Roamio OTA, have no subscription but focus mainly on over-the-air content.
+Most DVRs require a subscription to a service or a cable contract.
+A few of them, like the TiVo Roamio OTA, have no subscription but focus mainly on over-the-air content.

 Planning Ahead: Understanding How Much Content Takes Up a Gigabyte of Storage

 One of the main things to consider when buying a DVR is how much recorded content it can hold.
 A DVR’s actual capacity depends on its hardware, software and how much bloatware is loaded by the provider.
-In general, though, HD and 4K content take up more space on the hard drive than standard-resolution (SD) videos since they have higher resolutions.
-Because of this, you can’t record as much HD or 4K content as you can SD content.
+In general, though, HD and 4K content take up much more space on the internal hard drive than standard definition videos, since they have more data attached to them.
+Because of this, you won’t be able to record as much HD or 4K content as you can SD content.
 Consider whether you regularly watch more HD or SD content to help you find a DVR with the right storage capacity for your needs.

 Gray Area: What’s Legal to Record and What Isn’t?

 In this age of rampant piracy, content providers and studios are on guard to protect their content and punish those who attempt – successfully or not – to illegally obtain and/or distribute it.
 DVRs that come with a satellite or cable subscription let you record any of the content they’ve license for as long as you’re their customer.
 This is justified because you ultimately download the commercials that pay for their content along with the content itself.
 However, using them to record content outside of the company’s parameters is where things enter a legal gray area.
 In the United States, the law is really only focused on the source of the content.
 Outside of the United States, laws may vary.